jonatus/pdsnd_github/README.md

 bikeshare

 ### Description
-It about using python to explore motivate bikeshare company.
-The company hire bike to users and because of it multiple stations, bike can be return at any station.
-Chicago, Washington and New-York-city are the three cities I explore.
+My project is about your python programming language to explore Motivate Bikeshare company in United State of America.
+Motivate bikeshare is a company that hire bike to customer.
+This company has a lot of stations that make it possible to hire a bike from a source and returned it to a different station or the  same station.
+So, my project was to find statistics from Chicago.
+Washington and New-York-city.

 ### Files used
 Chicago.csv
 Washington.csv